tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 compares a rotation marker taken before the lock instead — the marker moves whenever the reader-visible set does, which answers "did someone else rotate while I waited?" without touching either lock.
-The paths that would otherwise be tempted avoid it by construction — the value-log reclaim runs under the column-family registry read lock alone, and the interval sync ticker reaches the log through the same pin an append takes rather than through the lock, so its `fsync` blocks nobody's commit but its own.
+The paths that would otherwise be tempted avoid it by construction — the value-log reclaim runs against a borrowed view of the families and no lock at all, and the interval sync ticker reaches the log through the same pin an append takes rather than through the lock, so its `fsync` blocks nobody's commit but its own.
 :::

 The rule this leaves has two halves.